Catan

 STARTING MAP FOR BEGINNERS

 The print rules suggest a starting setup however we suggest you use the variable setup rules because transcribing the position is more confusing than just learning how to set the game up.
+If you have a print version and a sighted person feel free to use their setup but it isn't needed.

 SETTING UP THE GAME

-Select a color(each color has a different shape; yellow is triangles, red is circles, green is hexagons, and black are Xs) and take your 5 settlements, 4 cities, and 15 roads (no more and no less!).
-Place your 2 roads and your 2 settlements on the game hoard.
-Place your remaining settlements, roads, and cities down in front of you.
+Select a color(each color has a different shape; yellow is triangles, red is circles, green is hexagons, and black are Xs) and take your 5 settlements, 4 cities, and 15 roads.

-sort the resource cards into 5 stacks and place them face up
+sort the resource cards into 5 stacks and place them face up beside the board.

-Shuffle the development cards♦ and place them face down beside the resource cards.
+Shuffle the development cards and place them face down beside the resource cards.

 Place the special cards "Longest Road" and "Largest Army" beside the game board along with the 2 dice.